-Meriden voluntarily participates in Healthy Food Certification with the State of Connecticut Department of Child Nutrition.
-By complying with Healthy Food Certification, our program sells only snack items that meet the Connecticut Nutrition Standards which focus on limiting fat, saturated fat, trans fat, sodium and sugars, moderating portion sizes, and promoting increased intake of nutrient-dense foods such as whole grains.
-The nutrients addressed in the Connecticut Nutrition Standards are based on current nutrition science and national health recommendations from the Dietary Guidelines for Americans, My Plate and national organizations, such as the National Academy of Sciences Institute of Medicine, American Cancer Society, American Heart Association, Academy of Nutrition and Dietetics and American Academy of Pediatrics.
+Meriden voluntarily participates in Healthy Food Certification with the State of Connecticut Department of Child Nutrition Connecticut's Healthy Food Certification Nutrition Standards are more stringent than USDA'S 'Smart Snacks' Nutrition Standards.
+By complying with Healthy Food Certification, our district commits to selling snack items during the school day that meet the Connecticut Nutrition Standards which focus on limiting fat, saturated fat, trans fat, sodium and sugars, moderating portion sizes, and promoting increased intake of nutrient-dense foods such as whole grains.
+The nutrients addressed in the Connecticut Nutrition Standards are based on current nutrition science and national health recommendations from the Dietary Guidelines for Americans, My Plate and national organizations, such as the National Academy of Sciences Institute of Medicine, American Cancer Society, American Heart Association, Academy of Nutrition and Dietetics and the American Academy of Pediatrics.

-For more information on the healthy snack certification, please CLICK HERE.
+For more information on Connecticuts' Healthy Food Certification, please CLICK HERE.